davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/home.md

 ### Authentication Service Endpoint
 The authentication service provides methods for retrieving a ticket granting ticket as well as single-use service tickets.
 Service tickets are needed each time you search or retrieve content from the UMLS REST API.
+For help with making authentication calls using Postman, see our tutorial: [UMLS REST API: Authentication and Calling](https://www.nlm.nih.gov/research/umls/user_education/quick_tours/UTS-API/UTS_REST_API_Authentication.html).

 Base URI|Method Type|Path|Description
 --- | --- | --- | --